adamdoescode/ukbb_extract_ids_by_phenotype/developer_notes.md

 - [ ] remove endline '\n' from rows, eg: '41283-0.15\n'
 - [ ] maybe todo: pull row descriptions from ukb47659.html which tags with field number code thingy anyway
 - [ ] FIX: wrong column headers for select.whole.columns.py script
+- [ ] FIX: fields less than 6 digits pull those with 6 or more digits because I am using a simple "in" statement to test.
+Need to test for field followed by "-".

 #  ~~debug try except clause for field names/codes~~ Error when no rows return a result - add try/except clause